mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/support/index.md

 <a name="version-policy"></a>
 ## Version Policy

-The DC/OS percona-mongo Service is engineered and tested to work with a specific release of percona-mongo.
+The DC/OS Percona Server for MongoDB Service is engineered and tested to work with a specific release of percona-mongo.
 We select stable versions of the base technology in order to promote customer success.
 We have selected the latest stable version from percona-mongo for new releases.

 <a name="contacting-technical-support"></a>
 ## Contacting Technical Support